Working Paper · v6.1

 Cor is currently an atlas of the human motivational-emotional architecture.
-The formal specification — versioned, machine-readable, with calibrated evaluation protocols — is the operational layer being built on top of the atlas, beginning with one worked mechanism.
-This paper makes the case for why that work has to be done now and at this particular layer, and what becomes possible when it is.
+The operational specification, versioned and testable, is being built on top of the atlas, beginning with one worked mechanism.
+This paper explains why that work has to be done now, at this particular layer, and what becomes possible when it is.

 Working paper.
+Version 6.1.
 Updated April 2026.
 The canonical version is the markdown source in the project repo.

 Download PDF